felixalacampagne/sattimers/README.md

 nothing in the Angular docs about how to setup a new application using the tools)

-30 Nov 2024 Had the stupid idea to convert the very old timer listing and edit pages used to program recordings my Enigma2 based satellite receivers (SR) to Angular.
+30 Nov 2024 Had the stupid idea to convert the very old timer listing and edit pages used to program recordings on my Enigma2 based satellite receivers (SR) to Angular.
 The original pages use 'Ajax' to obtain a list of recordings, known as 'timers', in JSON format.
 I remember nothing of 'Ajax' and the pages are very awkward to use on a mobile phone and I've just installed a new satellite receiver which required tweaks to the code so I thought now would be a good time to update the pages.
 Big laugh!
 Once again